bchangg/blogster/.github/pull_request_template.md

-# Description, Context, Motivation
+# Description, Motivation, and Context

-_Why is this change being made?
-What is the context that is needed for the reviewing person(s) to understand?_
+_What are you changing?
+Why is this change being made? etc._

-# Screenshots
+# Screenshots (if appropriate)

-_Provide screenshots if needed_
+_Frontend/UX changes should include screenshots or GIFs showing the change_

+# Replication Steps / How to test

+_Show how to replicate the issue or the steps to go through the functional changes_

+# Relevant Links (Stack Overflow, JIRA, RFC, etc)

+_Include links to anything that might provide more insight into why the change was made_